ilya0/Dtable/README.md

 Goals for Apr 17 week
-- refactor and clean up code
+- refactor and clean up code - working
-- redo code for tablelist to show all the tables in the database
+- redo code for tablelist to show all the tables in the database - finished
 - change front end to be able to add columns to tables that were created
 - create a selector for tables